papis/papis/doc/source/default-settings.rst

     Papis sometimes will have to tell you which document it is processing.
 This format string can be used to display the document to the user in a non-intrusive way.
-Preferable, this should be a short string that allows easily identifying which document is being referenced.
+Preferably, this should be a short string that allows easily identifying which document is being referenced.

 .. papis-config:: sort-field